pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/applicability.rst

 This API regenerates applicability data for a given set of repositories matched by a given :ref:`search_criteria` asynchronously and saves it in the Pulp database.
 It should be used when a repository content is updated.
-All `existing` applicability data is regenerated for given repositories.
+Only `existing` applicability data is regenerated for given repositories.
+If applicability data for a consumer-repository combination does not already exist, it should be generated using the API ref:`Generate Content Applicability for Updated Consumers`.

 If any new content types that support applicability are added to the given repositories, applicability data is generated for them as well.
 Generated applicability data can be queried using